chrissimpkins/pull/README.md

 - Click the installer
 - Drag and drop the Pull application in your Applications directory

+Please note that [Git must be installed on your system](https://git-scm.com/downloads) to perform git clones of git repositories.
+It is not embedded in the application.

 #### Start Pull at Login

 Open System Settings > Users and Groups and click on the Login items tab.
 Click the `+` button at the bottom of the list and select the Pull application from your list of installed applications.